codeface-io/SwiftObserver/readme.md

 	}
 	~~~

-* This default is only required for the `update` property every observable provides according to the `ObservableProtocol`.
-It will only come into play with combined observations where the unwrapped observable didn't trigger the update but just provided its current `update` state.
+* This default is only required for the `update` property every observable provides in accordance with the `ObservableProtocol`.
+It will only come into play with combined observations in cases where the unwrapped observable didn't trigger the update but just provided its current `update` state.

+	The above exampe is not a combined observation, so only `latest number` can trigger the update.
 When the `value` of `latestNumber` is set to `nil`, the `unwrap` mapping sends nothing to its obervers, not even the default `0`.
-When `newInteger` is zero, the observer actually knows that it's a real value and not just a replacement for `nil`.
+So when `newInteger` is zero, the observer knows that it's a real value and not just a replacement for `nil`.

 ## 7. One Combine To Rule Them All